openid/eKYC-IDA/openid-ida-verified-claims.md

 .# Abstract

-This specification defines a payload schema that can be used to describe a wide variety of identity assurance metadata about a number of Claims that have been assessed as meeting a given assurance level.
+This specification defines a payload schema that can be used to describe a wide variety of identity assurance metadata about a number of claims that have been assessed as meeting a given assurance level.

 It is intended that this payload schema is re-usable across many different contexts and application layer protocols including but not limited to [@!OpenID] and [@VerifiableCredentials].

 This document defines a new claim relating to the identity assurance of a natural person called "verified_claims".
 This was originally developed within earlier drafts of OpenID Connect for Identity Assurance.
 The work and the preceding drafts are the work of the eKYC and Identity Assurance working group of the OpenID Foundation.

+.# Foreword

+The OpenID Foundation (OIDF) promotes, protects and nurtures the OpenID community and technologies.
+As a non-profit international standardizing body, it is comprised by over 160 participating entities (workgroup participant).
+The work of preparing implementer drafts and final international standards is carried out through OIDF workgroups in accordance with the OpenID Process.
+Participants interested in a subject for which a workgroup has been established have the right to be represented in that workgroup.
+International organizations, governmental and non-governmental, in liaison with OIDF, also take part in the work.
+OIDF collaborates closely with other standardizing bodies in the related fields.

+Final drafts adopted by the Workgroup through consensus are circulated publicly for the public review for 60 days and for the OIDF members for voting.
+Publication as an OIDF Standard requires approval by at least 50% of the members casting a vote.
+There is a possibility that some of the elements of this document may be subject to patent rights.
+OIDF shall not be held responsible for identifying any or all such patent rights.

+.# Introduction (#Introduction)

+This specification defines a schema for describing assured identity  claims and a range of associated identity assurance metadata.
+Much of this definition will be optional as it depends on which processes were run, and the operational requirements for data-minimisation, which elements of the JSON schema described in this document will be needed for a specific transaction.]

+.# Warning

+This document is not an OIDF International Standard.
+It is distributed for review and comment.
+It is subject to change without notice and may not be referred to as an International Standard.

+Recipients of this draft are invited to submit, with their comments, notification of any relevant patent rights of which they are aware and to provide supporting documentation.

+.# Notational conventions

+The keywords "shall", "shall not", "should", "should not", "may", and "can" in this document are to be interpreted as described in ISO Directive Part 2 [@!ISODIR2].
+These keywords are not used as dictionary terms such that any occurrence of them shall be interpreted as keywords and are not to be interpreted with their natural language meanings.

 {mainmatter}

-# Introduction {#Introduction}

-This specification defines a schema for describing assured identity Claims and a range of associated identity assurance metadata.
-Much of this definition will be optional as it depends on which processes were run, and the operational requirements for data-minimisation, which elements of the JSON schema described in this document will be needed for a specific transaction.

 # Scope

 This specification defines the schema of JSON objects used to describe identity assurance relating to a natural person.
 It consists of the definition of a new claim called `verified_claims` that will be registered with the IANA "JSON Web Token Claims Registry" established by [@!RFC7519].
 As part of the definition of the `verified_claims` claim there is also be an element defined called `verification` that provides a flexible container for identity assurance metadata.
-It is anticipated that the `verification` element may be used by other spec authors and implementers where the verification metadata is needed independantly of the end-user verified Claims.
+It is anticipated that the `verification` element may be used by other spec authors and implementers where the verification metadata is needed independantly of the end-user verified  claims.

+# Normative references

+See section 6 for normative references.

+# Terms and definitions

+For the purposes of this document, the following terms and definitions apply.

+## claim
+piece of information asserted about an entity

+[SOURCE: [@!OpenID], 1.2]

-## Terminology
+## claims provider

-This section defines some terms relevant to the topic covered in this document, inspired by NIST SP 800-63A [@NIST-SP-800-63a].

-* Claim - as per definition is section 1.2 of [@!OpenID]
+server that can return claims and verified claims about an entity

-* Claims Provider - as per definition is section 1.2 of [@!OpenID] with the additional requirement that they support the schema described in this document.
-Note: this could be an OpenID Connect Provider, a Verifiable Claims Issuer or other application component that provides verified claims.
+Note 1 to entry : A claims provider could be an OpenID Connect provider, a verifiable claims issuer or other application component that provides verified claims.

+[SOURCE: [@!OpenID], 1.2, modified - added requirement to return verified claims]

+## claims recipient
-* Claims Recipient - an application that receives claims from the Claims provider
+an application that receives claims from the  claims provider

+## identity proofing
-* Identity Proofing - process in which an End-User provides evidence to a provider reliably identifying themselves, thereby allowing the provider to assert that identification at a useful assurance level.
+process in which an end-user provides evidence to a provider reliably identifying themselves, thereby allowing the provider to assert that identification at a useful assurance level.

+## identity verification
-* Identity Verification - process conducted by the provider to verify the End-User's identity.
+process conducted by the provider to verify the end-user's identity.

+## identity assurance
-* Identity Assurance - process in which the provider asserts identity data of a certain End-User with a certain assurance towards another consuming entity (such as an OpenID Connect Relying Party or Verifier as described in [@VerifiableCredentials]), typically expressed by way of an assurance level.
-Depending on legal requirements, the provider may also be required to provide evidence of the identity verification process to the consuming entity.
+process in which the provider asserts identity data of a certain end-user with a certain assurance towards another consuming entity (such as an OpenID Connect relying party or verifier as described in [@VerifiableCredentials]), typically expressed by way of an assurance level

+Note 1 to entry: Depending on legal requirements, the provider can be required to provide evidence of the identity verification process to the consuming entity.

+## verified claims
-* Verified Claims - Claims about an End-User, typically a natural person, whose binding to a particular End-User account was verified in the course of an identity verification process.
+claims about an end-user, typically a natural person, whose binding to a particular end-user account was verified in the course of an identity verification process.

 # Requirements

-The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "NOT RECOMMENDED", "MAY", and "OPTIONAL" in this document are to be interpreted as described in RFC 2119 [RFC2119].

 The specified JSON structures defined in this document should be useable by any protocol that needs to pass assured digital identity attributes or needs to transfer identity assurance metadata between systems using the [@JSON] Data Interchange Format.

-# Verified Claims {#verified_claims}
+# Verified claims {#verified_claims}

+## General (*Review title*)
-This specification defines a generic mechanism to add Verified Claims to JSON-based assertions.
-It uses a container element, called `verified_claims`, to provide the Claims Recipient with a set of Claims along with the respective metadata and verification evidence related to the verification of these Claims.
-This way, Claims Recipients cannot mix up Verified Claims and unverified Claims and accidentally process unverified Claims as Verified Claims.
+This specification defines a generic mechanism to add verified claims to JSON-based assertions.
+It uses a container element, called `verified_claims`, to provide the claims recipient with a set of claims along with the respective metadata and verification evidence related to the verification of these claims.
+This way,  claims recipients cannot mix up verified claims and unverified claims and accidentally process unverified claims as verified claims.

-The following example would assert to the Claims Recipient that the Claims Provider has verified the Claims provided (`given_name` and `family_name`) according to an example trust framework `trust_framework_example`:
+The following example would assert to the claims recipient that the claims provider has verified the claims provided (`given_name` and `family_name`) according to an example trust framework `trust_framework_example`:

 <{{examples/response/verified_claims_simple.json}}